txtx/txtx/addons/evm/PLAN_INDEX.md

 This index provides a central reference point for all test migration and fixture system documentation for the EVM addon.
 The migration effort aims to transform ~83 tests from direct Alloy usage to txtx framework integration using a YAML-based fixture system.

+## STATUS

+- [ ] Initial test harness framework.
+The current tests are a little better than nonsense, to test the harness workflow
+  - [ ] Anvil interaction created; but is naive;
+  - [ ] Could explore using a single instance of Anvil with CREATE2, or different deployers for testing
+  - [x] Foundry contract framework works
+  - [ ] Hardhat contract framework tbd
+- [ ] Tests are not yet valid.
+There needs to be a better criteria/spec for them

+Tests need to be validated.

 ## 📁 Documentation Structure

 ### 1. **[TEST_MIGRATION_TRACKER.md](./TEST_MIGRATION_TRACKER.md)** - Test Migration Status 📊